dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 1  17.0     Cross River
 3  29.0            Abia
 ```
 As we will observe from the above code-block, `dropna()` drops all rows that contain a missing value.
 But we may not want that.
-We may rather for example want to drop columns with missing data, or drop rows where all the observations are missing or better still remove consequent on the number of observations present in a particular row.
+We may rather, for example, want to drop columns with missing data, or drop rows where all the observations are missing or better still remove consequent on the number of observations present in a particular row.

 Let's see examples of this options.
 First let's expand our example dataset
 ```python